browserpass/browserpass-native/README.md

-# Browserpass - native host
+# Browserpass - native messaging host

+This is a host application for [browserpass](https://github.com/browserpass/browserpass-extension) browser extension providing it access to your password store.
+The communication is handled through [Native Messaging API](https://developer.chrome.com/extensions/nativeMessaging).

 ## Installation